LupoLab/Luna.jl/README.md

 Luna is written in the [Julia programming language](https://julialang.org/), chosen for its unique combination of readability, ease of use, and speed.
 If you want to use Luna but are new to Julia, see [the relevant section of this README](#new-to-julia).

 There are two ways of using Luna:
-1. A very simple high-level interface for the most heavily optimised application of Luna--propagation in gas-filled hollow capillary fibres and hollow-core photonic crystal fibres--consisting of the function [`prop_capillary`](#quickstart) and some helper functions to create input pulses.
+1. A very simple high-level interface for the most heavily optimised application of Luna—propagation in gas-filled hollow capillary fibres and hollow-core photonic crystal fibres—consisting of the function [`prop_capillary`](#quickstart) and some helper functions to create input pulses.
 2. A low-level interface which allows for full control and customisation of the simulation parameters, the use of custom waveguide modes and gas fills (including gas mixtures), and free-space propagation simulations.

 For a short introduction on how to use the simple interface, see the [Quickstart](#quickstart) section below.
 More information, including on the internals of Luna, can be found in the [Documentation](http://lupo-lab.com/Luna.jl).